 You will need an appointment - write to firstname.lastname@example.org or phone.

 In order to apply for a visa, you need to submit your application documents in person at the Swedish Embassy in Bucharest.
 A decision on your application will be available after about 15 days.

 Check which documents and personal information you need.
 You must for instance have arranged for a passport and medical travel insurance and have booked an air ticket (although we advise you to delay payment until your visa has been granted), and you must also have an invitation from the person you will be visiting in Sweden.

 Read more under ‘Required documents’ below.

 2. Check the Embassy´s opening hours

 The Embassy is open for visa matters Tuesday/Wednesday/Thursday between 10-12 (please check the public holidays here).
-No specific appointment is necessary.
-You may call or email the Embassy in advance for specific questions before applying.
+You have to book an appointment via e-mail or phone.
 Tel: +40 21 406 71 00 or email@example.com

 3. Pay the application fee

 We only accept payment with bank card.
 The payment is made when you visit the Embassy.
 Consular fees